We’ve been looking for 2 ½ years.

 Our realtor is amazing.
 Super awesome.

-Our commutes take us about 45-60 minutes each way … but we really like where we currently live and well, we weren’t quite sure what we wanted in Cincinnati.
+Our commutes take us about 45-60 minutes each way … but we really like where we currently live and well, we weren’t quite sure what we wanted to move.
 The city and housing market are different from the cities where we’ve previously lived.
 And, while one community might have the walkability we wanted, it was too urban for our likes or the houses/taxes were more than we wanted to spend.
 Another area would be too suburban for our likes and offer no walkability (and probably wouldn’t shorten the time of our commutes too much, so what’s the point?).
 We spent 2 years mulling these problems over.
 We looked in so many different areas and at all different types of houses.
 The houses we liked didn’t exist in the areas we wanted to live, and we found communities we liked, but then the houses weren’t right.
 It was a conundrum, of epic middle-class, indecisive, too-many-options-for-our-own-good proportions.

 But then it happened.
 We looked at this house in July and it was a definite NO. We passed.
 Listed too high for the amount of work we would want to put into it … it was a hard no, don’t want it, pretty boring, not-sure-we’d-even-like-living-here feeling.
 We actually stood in this house for 45 minutes, talking to our realtor about a different house.
 A different house that we saw a couple weeks before, but only interested in if we could get some quotes on some major renovations first.
 (Major, like tear the back addition off and re-build a new addition to the tune of a lot of money and time.)
 So we proceeded with that inquiry for about 3 days … until someone else bought the house before we could get the contractors out there to quote the work.